 Welcome to our online shop!

-Based in North Shropshire, our regenerative farmland has been registered organic with the Soil Association since 2006, and has been chemical free since the end of the second world war.
+Based in North Shropshire, our regenerative farmland has been registered organic with the Soil Association since 2006, and chemical free since the end of the Second World War.
 The mixed topography and diverse landscape running alongside the River Tern gives us the perfect setting to raise our cattle, sheep and pigs.
-We work with nature and not against it.

 Visit our farm

-October inspiration
+February inspiration

 What’s happening on the farm this month?